OpenMS/OpenMS-docs/docs/tutorials/TOPP/picking-peaks.md

 The main parameters are the peak width and the minimal signal to noise ratio for a peak to be picked.
-If you don't know the approximate `fwhm` of peaks, use the estimation included in the PeakPickerWavelet, set the flag `estimate\_peak\_width` to true.
+If you don't know the approximate `fwhm` of peaks, use the estimation included in the PeakPickerWavelet, set the flag `estimate\_peak\_width` to `true`.
 After applying the PeakPickerWavelet, observe which peak width was estimated and used for peak picking in the log window.

 To estimate the peak width, use the measuring tool ([Action Modes and Their Uses](views-in-toppview.md##action-modes-and-their-uses)) to determine